 So under “Actions”, click “Add an Action” on the screen shown below.

-In the search bar, simply start typing eBonding, and once the result comes up click “ServiceNow eBonding Example” and then choose the “Create Remote Incident” action,but you can choose any action you want to implement.
+In the search bar, simply start typing eBonding, and once the result comes up click “ServiceNow eBonding Example” and then choose the “Create Remote Incident” action, but you can choose any action you want to implement.
 We have already discussed these actions in the above section.

 Under “Actions” of “Create Remote Incident” click on the data pill picker button.

 On the screen that pops up, select “Trigger-Record Created” and click on the “Incident Record” on the right tab.
-This will define what actions to perform for when an incident is created.
+This will define what actions to perform when an incident is created.

 You can also choose to activate the “Error Handler” toggle button present at the bottom of the page.
 In this case, you can choose to perform particular actions in case an error occurs in your flow.